BREEDERS’ CUP CLASSIC (updated Oct. 29, 2017)

 THE LATEST – Defending BC Classic winner Arrogate lost for the second straight time when upset by stable mate Collected in the $1 million Pacific Classic-G1 Aug.
 19, but performed much closer to his old self when going down by a half-length in a race that was legitimately fast and highly-rated.
 The previous month, the world’s number one rated horse (at that time) was beaten more than 15 lengths in San Diego H.-G2.
 Though trainer Bob Baffert refuses to use it as an excuse, there are those – jockey Mike Smith among them – who believe that Arrogate simply doesn’t act over the deep Del Mar strip.
-Arrogate worked five furlongs in company with the allowance horse Univited in 1:13 2/5 (galloped out a mile in 1:39 4/5) Oct.
-15 at Santa Anita (see workout).
+However, in recent workouts Arrogate has looked very close to his winter/spring form.

 Gun Runner was superb in a 5 ¼ romp in the Whitney S.-G1 at Saratoga Aug.
 5, over Keen Ice and then turned in an even a better performance speed figure-wise when crushing an outclassed field in the Woodward S.-G1 over that same course and distance Sept.
-2. The Classic will be his first start at Del Mar (some like it, some don’t) and 10 furlongs certainly is stretching his limit, though he did finish second to Arrogate at the BC Classic’s distance in the Dubai World Cup-G1.
-The Steve Asmussen-trained colt worked five furlongs at Santa Anita in 1:00 2/5 Oct.
-15 under regular jockey Florent Gereux (see workout)
+2. He’s been beaten twice by Arrogate but clearly is much better now than he was when he faced him earlier in his career. .

-Collected recorded a six furlong workout of 1:14 flat at Santa Anita Oct.
-14. Undefeated in seven starts over a fast dirt track, the 4-year-old colt does his best running on the lead and parlayed a pristine trip to his Pacific Classic victory.
-Most likely he’ll face a lot more heat in the BC Classic, especially if Jockey Club Gold Cup-G1 winner Diversify is in the field.
+Collected is undefeated in seven starts over a fast dirt track.
+The 4-year-old colt does his best running on the lead and parlayed a pristine trip to his Pacific Classic victory.
+Most likely he’ll face more pace pressure in the BC Classic.

 - HIGHLAND REEL (A. O’Brien)